Motion graphics tips & tricks

 For a more natural look, preview your noise effect in full resolution and, if needed, try setting the adjustment layer’s blending mode to Overlay or Soft Light.
 This trick helps your animations feel more grounded, giving them a polished, film-like quality.

-Gradient for text boxes
+Gradient text boxes

 Using a gradient in your text boxes can add a touch of depth and make your design feel more refined.
 Gradients bring a gentle shift in color that looks more natural and less flat than a solid fill.
 To set it up, go to Effect > Generate > Gradient Ramp, and apply it to your text box layer.
 Choose colors that complement your scene, and adjust the start and end points until you achieve a smooth transition.